Fj00/CEL/README.md

 Even though the 9-15 letter words have also been examined, they are a lot less important for some games where the majority of words employed are less than 9 letters.

 Variants of words are only included if they are common enough.

+Letters from the Greek alphabet have been included for completeness, regardless of commonality.
+Letters from the Hebrew alphabet have been omitted.
+However, spellings of letters from the English alphabet have also been omitted since they aren't typically spelled out in writing.

+Elements 1-103 in the periodic table are all included for completeness.
+Elements 104-118 are all theoretical and in most cases have been synthesized in only very small quantities.

+Agent nouns (-ER, -OR, -IST) are avoided, unless they are significantly common, or a profession or tool.

 Impossible to be objective